 Enjoy the Flavor of Plymouth at Plymouth Bay Winery

 Native grapes and berries are used to create Plymouth Bay Winery’s collection of wines, so you can taste a bit of Plymouth’s history here, too!
-Plymouth Bay Winery uses these native grapes and berries to make more than just wine, so be sure to check out their wine jelly and wine cooking sauce offerings, as well.
-There’s plenty of other wine-related goodies available here, too (décor, souvenirs, gift baskets, etc) so be sure to check out the shop before you go.
+Be sure to check out their wine jelly and wine cooking sauce offerings, as well.
+There are plenty of other wine-related goodies available here, too (décor, souvenirs, gift baskets, etc) so there are plenty of souvenir opportunities here.

 Not only can you sample the lovingly crafted offerings made with the local bounty (lots of cranberry goodies after the local cranberry harvest!) but you can do it while taking in the spectacular view of Plymouth Harbor and enjoying the crisp, sea breeze, too.
-Plymouth Bay Winery is a great way to rest and recharge during your visit to America’s Hometown.
+This is also a cute date idea if you’re looking for romantic things to do in Plymouth, MA.

 See the National Monument to the Forefathers